 Leopard geckos absolutely like to be pet.
 It feels good on their skin.
-However, trying to pet a lizard can be stressful for the creature if they’re not familiar with you.
+However, petting a lizard can be stressful for the creature if they’re unfamiliar with you.
 Don’t ever try to pet your gecko if they are new to the family.
 You’ll need to build up trust and work your way up to it.
 We’ll go into that later.

 Some of their favorite places to be pet are the head, under the chin, and at the base of their tail.

 When you pet your gecko, always use soft strokes and be gentle.
-Remember that you’re much larger than them and it’s very easy to accidentally hurt them.
+Remember that you’re much larger than them, and it’s very easy to hurt them accidentally.

 You’ll know they’re enjoying being pet because they will close their eyes in contentment.

 Check out this video for beginner tips on handling Leopard Geckos:

 This is similar to petting.
 Leopard geckos do like to be held, but you need to give them a chance to get to know you first.
 Never rush things and don’t try to grab them when they’re clearly afraid.

 How To Hold A Leopard Gecko